omega8cc/boa/docs/ini/platform/INI.md

-;;  It can be also set (and forced) automatically for all sites on all platforms ;;  if there is special _SQL_CONVERT variable defined for this Octopus instance ;;  in its .USER.octopus.cnf config file, but it may require submitting support ;;  request if you are using hosted Aegir BOA service without root access.
+;;  It can be also set (and forced) automatically for all sites on all platforms ;;  if there is special _SQL_CONVERT variable defined for this Octopus instance ;;  in its .USER.octopus.cnf config file, but it may require submitting support ;;  request if you are using hosted Ægir BOA service without root access.
 ;;
 ;;  Supported values are: innodb and myisam (lowercase only!)
 ;;